The Biggest Film Box Office Disasters of All Time

 Before the Guinness Book of World Records retired the record of “largest box office loss,” MGM’s Cutthroat Island was firmly entrenched in the spot with $10 million earned at the box office against a budget of $98 million along with $17 million in marketing expenses.
 Adjusted for inflation, Cutthroat Island lost the studio a total of $137 million and remains one of the worst financial disasters in film history.

-Although hindsight is always 20/20, looking back today, it’s clear that 47 Ronin had several issues that helped doom it from the start.
-First of all, though it shares the same name as a renowned Japanese epic, it has almost nothing to do with that story.
-As a result, the decision to name the movie 47 Ronin probably only helped to confuse fans of the previous films with that title, rather than lending any legitimacy to this version.
+47 Ronin had several issues to overcome right from the start.
+Though it shares the same name as a renowned Japanese epic, it has almost nothing to do with that story.
+As a result, the decision to name the movie 47 Ronin probably only confused fans of the previous films with that title, rather than lending any legitimacy to this version.

 Second, while the studio’s decision to use mostly unknown Japanese actors in the film’s starring roles (besides Keanu Reeves) was admirable, it probably didn’t help sell the movie in the U.S. Finally, as detailed by The Wrap, the already large initial budget of $175 million soon ballooned to $225 million, in part due to expensive reshoots the studio made after it took control of the project from director Carl Rinsch.

 Next: An extremely costly failure

 The 13th Warrior (1999)

 Based on Michael Crichton’s Eaters of the Dead, Buena Vista was banking on The 13th Warrior building off the huge success of Crichton’s Jurassic Park adaptation from a few years prior.
 But the studio’s decision to spend huge amounts of money on the film, even by 2013 standards, ultimately backfired.